I didn’t sleep that well due to the sound of the air con so dozed for most of the night. The lights flicked on at 7.30 so I slumped out of bed.

 I plodded away, listening to my watch ping the hours away

 Then I came to Tennessee Gap.
-Oh my fucking God …it was steep, Bloody steep I limped up loosing site of my friends .
+Oh, my fucking God …it was steep, Bloody steep I limped up losing site of my friends .
 I just kept on climbing and climbing surely it must stop.

 Come on snail, I pushed on and another climb .
 I am sure that there were fantastic views but all I could see was rain and fog.

-Suddenly the rain stopped and the forest became very calm and quite and then the birds began to sing making me smile .
+Suddenly the rain stopped and the forest became very calm and quiet and then the birds began to sing making me smile .